-Sermon for the Eighteen Sunday after Pentecost – October 13, 2019
+Sermon for the First Sunday of Advent – December 1, 2019

 Dear friends, grace to you and peace from God our Father and our Lord Jesus Christ.